mautic/user-documentation/docs/configuration/settings.rst

 * **Default item limit per page** - The number of Contacts, Campaigns, Emails, etc. which display on each page when you go to an item section.
 The default is ``10``.

-* **Default timezone** - The User's default time zone, typically set to the time zone of the company headquarters.
-Time zones can be set for individual Users.
+* **Default timezone** - The User's default time zone, typically set to the time zone of the Company headquarters.
+Time zones are set for individual Users.
 The default is ``UTC``.

-  For example: headquarters is in Boston and the default is set to US Eastern Time ``America/New York``.
+  For example: headquarters is in Boston and the default is set to ``US`` Eastern Time ``America/New York``.
 A User in San Francisco US Pacific Time may set ``America/Los Angeles`` to use Pacific Time in the User interface.

 * **Default language** - The initial language assigned to Users.
 Individual Users may select their own settings.
 Mautic uses ``English - United States`` by default.

 * **Cached data timeout (minutes)** - Mautic caches data to speed up page loads.
 Update this setting to change how long Mautic caches the data for.
 Mautic uses ``10 minutes`` as the default.

-* **Date Range Filter Default** - Sets the default for how far back from the current date Mautic looks for data in Reports (including Campaign and Email snapshots charts on the item page).
+* **Date Range Filter Default** - Sets the default for how far back from the current date Mautic looks for data in Reports including Campaign and Email snapshots charts on the item page.
 This setting allows you to control the default for how far back from the current date Mautic looks for data.
 If you’ve changed the setting on a Report, Mautic uses what you’ve entered.
 Mautic’s default value is ``1 Month``.

 * **Default format for full dates, date only, short dates, and time only** - The default setting uses the standard US time format.
 The letters in the boxes are PHP code.
-See the :xref:`PHP manual for date functions to change formats<PHP manual for date functions>`.
+See the :xref:`PHP manual for date functions`.

 CORS settings
 =============